dao-duc-tung/qml-vtk-python/README.md

 # Fork of [Dao Duc Tung's python-based project on QML-VTK](https://github.com/dao-duc-tung/qml-vtk-python)

-# A Python-based project on QML-VTK combination

-The source code is based on [Nicanor Romero Venier's project](https://github.com/nicanor-romero/QtVtk)

 ## Compatibility

 The code was tested and worked on linux: